shea08/shea08.github.io/bestofyou.md

 <b> Best of You </b>

 This song is found on the Foo Fighters’ album ‘In Your Honor’.
 It was released way back in 2005.
-But, I have to say it is one of my favorite songs that I come back to time and time again.
+But I have to say it is one of my favorite songs that I come back to time and time again.
 It has that great indie rock sound and has meaningful lyrics, which is always a big plus for me.
-My absolute favorite lyrics comes in at the one minute point.
+My absolute favorite lyrics comes in at the one-minute point.
 Dave Grohl says…

 “I was too weak to give in”
 “Too strong to lose”